magdasokolovic/scrambled-eggs/src/content/readme.md

 9. Added first svg image to images/icons folder.
 10. Moved the rest of svg images to icons folder using * sign.
 11. Moved CSS, images, JavaScript, font files to separated solders.
 Added and commited changes.
+12. Edited all the files in content folder to lowercase.
+Added and commited changes